Q: How do I receive my certificate(s)?

 Q: How is Manus rated?

-A: 1) start guard service, modest cash transfer, begin infrastructure and small business development.
+1) Start guard service, modest cash transfer, begin infrastructure and small business development.

-4) Initial funds will only be spend in PNG, and no salaries or other rewards will be provided to any ES staff.
-This will only commence when sufficient start up income has been acquired.
-Our first budgeting and accounting will be published in full by mid - 2018.
+4) Initial funds will only be spent in PNG, and no salaries or other rewards will be provided to any ES staff.
+This will only commence when sufficient start-up income has been acquired.
+Our first budgeting and accounting will be published in full by late 2020.

 5) Begin population participation services and start basic healthcare, education, clean water, and solar/hydro electricity projects.